 According to my calculations, assuming the weight is spread uniformly, each 4×4 post can sustain a maximum of around 420 pounds.

-Aside from that, how much weight can a 4×6 support?
+Taking this into consideration, how much weight can a 4×6 withstand?

 If the knotholes are in good condition (no loose or missing knotholes), a 4×6 spanning 18′ will sustain around 105 pounds.